inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 So do individuals like you or me actually buy and pay for inlets PRO?
 Yes, you can find individual stories on the [inlets homepage](https://inlets.dev/).

 Going forward you'll hear us use the term inlets and inlets PRO interchangeably, inlets is a paid, commercial solution for individuals and businesses.
+The inlets subscription can be paid for on a monthly or yearly basis, the yearly options come with a discount that increases with the amount of licenses you need.

 If you have comments, questions or suggestions, you can chat with me and other users on the [OpenFaaS Slack](https://slack.openfaas.io/) in the `#inlets` channel.